Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/project-management/_index.md

 The Waterfall model is widely considered the oldest of the structured SDLC methodologies.

 Simply put, waterfall project management is a sequential, linear process of project management.
 It consists of several discrete phases.
-No phase begins until the prior phase is complete, and each phase’s completion is terminal—waterfall management does not allow you to return to a previous phase.
+No phase begins until the prior phase is complete, and each phase’s completion is terminal - waterfall management does not allow you to return to a previous phase.
 The only way to revisit a phase is to start over at phase one.

 If waterfall methodology sounds strict, that’s because the system’s history demanded it.
 Waterfall project management has its roots in non-software industries like manufacturing and construction, where the system arose out of necessity.
 In these fields, project phases must happen sequentially.
 You can’t put up drywall if you haven’t framed a house.
 Likewise, it’s impossible to revisit a phase.
 There’s no good way to un-pour a concrete foundation.